 Rice is the staple food of the Japanese.
-Not only do we usually have plain white rice at meals, but a wide variety of rice crackers are available at supermarkets and convenience stores in Japan.
+Not only do we have steamed plain rice at meals almost every day, but if you have a chance to go to grocery stores in Japan, you can find a wide variety of rice crackers.

-When it comes to the type, the 3 traditional Japanese rice crackers, Senbei (せんべい), Okaki (おかき), and Arare (あられ) are commonly eaten.
-In addition to these, various modern rice crackers have come out one after another.
+When it comes to the type of those Japanese rice crackers, Senbei (せんべい), Okaki (おかき), and Arare (あられ) are the most common traditional varieties, but in addition various modern rice crackers can also be found in Japanese supermarkets.

 8 Best Japanese Rice Crackers

-Out of those, today I will introduce 8 best-selling rice crackers that have been widely enjoyed by Japanese people for decades.
+Out of those, today I will introduce 8 best-selling Japanese rice crackers that have been widely enjoyed by us Japanese over the decades.

 2. Kabukiage (歌舞伎揚)